<< Return to News

 THE PROBLEM: Lagoon Challenges

-Lagoons are great because they don’t require much daily maintenance and often treat rather naturally.
+Lagoons are great because they don’t require much daily maintenance and often treat wastewater naturally.
 However, there are some long-term issues that can’t be avoided, so a maintenance plan needs to be put in place.
-Here are some common challenges we encourage our reps to look out for when meeting with operators.
+Here are some common challenges we encourage our reps to look out for when meeting with operators:

-Sludge: While sludge is naturally digested in lagoons, this digestion is usually slow and results in accumulation.
-This causes an issue because there is only a finite amount of space, often resulting in the need for dredging and removal that comes at a high cost.
-These build-ups can also cause hydraulic short-circuiting, or “dead spots”, and create even more limited system capacity.
+• Sludge: While sludge is naturally digested in lagoons, this digestion is usually slow, and higher loading results in accumulation over time.
+This causes an issue because there is only a finite amount of space in a lagoon, often resulting in the need for dredging and removal, which comes at a high cost.
+These build ups can also cause hydraulic short-circuiting, or “dead spots”, and create even more limited system capacity.

-Fat, Oil and Grease (FOG) Accumulation: When built-up FOG is not treated properly, they solidify on the surface and require mechanical removal.
-This, similarly to the sludge accumulation, requires a high cost for disposal services.
-High FOG accumulation can block equipment and make aeration impossible.
+• Fat, Oil and Grease (FOG) Accumulation: When FOG is not treated properly, it solidifies on the surface of a lagoon and requires mechanical removal.
+This, like sludge accumulation, requires a high cost for disposal services.
+High FOG accumulation can block equipment and make aeration impossible, which leads to our next two challenges: odor and hydrogen sulfide.

-Odor: As microbes digest organic material, they release volatile fatty acid (VFA) compounds.
-VFAs smell like vinegar and body odor and are produced in anaerobic conditions.
+• Odor: As microbes digest organic material, they release volatile fatty acid (VFA) compounds.
+VFAs have a strong odor—some can smell like vinegar and body odor, for example—and are produced in anaerobic conditions.
 The presence of these VFAs often leads to community complaints.
-In fact, facilities can be charged with costly fines or lawsuits and may even experience a loss in tourism because of the foul odors.
+In fact, facilities can be charged with costly fines or lawsuits and their communities may even experience a loss in tourism because of the foul odors.

 THE SOLUTION: Biotifx® Product + Platform

-Our team understands lagoon issues and is eager to educate our partners to measure, implement, and track success.
-Our program begins with a classroom style training that extends out into in-field training and support.
+MDG understands lagoon issues and is eager to educate our partners to identify opportunities and to measure, implement, and track success.
+Our program begins with a classroom-style training that extends into in-field training and support.
 Our program approach makes it easy for our partners and their customers to succeed with a product and process that’s proven.
 With our Biotifx® products, the most common long-term lagoon pains can be resolved.
-The full line of Biotifx® products are formulated with unique blends of Bacillus, enhanced with a proprietary blend of micronutrients and biostimulants to maximize performance.
+The full line of Biotifx® products are formulated with unique blends of Bacillus, enhanced with a proprietary blend of micronutrients and biostimulants to maximize microbial community performance.

-Our team has numerous case studies demonstrating the effectiveness of our Biotifx® program and products.
-We’re in the process of writing even more because we love proving success through measured results.
-Our solution ensures our partners have what’s needed to help their customers improve lagoon function and save money over the long term.
-At MDG our tagline is Real Science, Trusted Process and Proven Success.
+Our team has developed numerous case studies demonstrating the effectiveness of our Biotifx® programs and products, and we’re always in the process of writing more as our partners and their customers succeed.
+Our solution ensures our partners have what’s needed to help their customers improve lagoon function and save money in the long term.
 MDG refines and delivers products and ideas by applying Real Science to a Trusted Process, yielding Proven Success.

 Search Insights